ENCCS/julia-for-hpc/content/exercises.rst

       but it seems to scale better with larger arrays.

-.. exercise:: Using SharedArrays with HeatEquation
+.. exercise:: Using SharedArrays with stencil problem

    Look again at the double for loop in the ``evolve!`` function and think about how you could use SharedArrays.